How Can I Get My Criminal Record Expunged in Florida?

 To get your record expunged, one of your first steps will be to find whether you’re eligible for a certificate of eligibility, which grants you the right to petition for expungement.
 To get started, then, you’ll need to prove that you meet the criteria to be considered for expungement in Florida.

 Typically, you’ll be eligible for expungement if your criminal record doesn’t involve certain crimes, like the following offenses:

 - Sexual misconduct

 - Human trafficking

 - Communications fraud

 If you’re concerned about your eligibility, reach out to a Florida lawyer.
 We can review your record and help you determine whether you’re eligible.

 Once you’ve determined that you’re eligible for expungement, you’ll need to gather your certificate of eligibility, your affidavit, and any other important materials you’ll need.
 Your lawyer can help you gather all the information you need to file your petition for relief.

 You’ll then present this paperwork to the court that has jurisdiction over your case.
 From there, they’ll review your petition, then approve or deny it.
-Typically, they have three months to complete this review and decide whether your criminal records should be sealed or expunged.
+Typically, the entire process will take around one year, although this time frame can depend on various factors.